 Research shows that chai is full of healthy antioxidants due to the polyphenols in tea and the healthy spices.
 Rooted in Ayurvedic medicine, the healing spices and black tea used may help lower bad cholesterol, have anti-inflammatory properties, increase metabolism, and reduce blood sugar.
 Chai tea is also known to have antimicrobial, antifungal, and antibacterial properties that are beneficial for aiding digestion.
 We recommend this traditional Tulsi Masala Chai by Organic India for a delicious mix of Indian spices, black tea, and the benefits of tulsi for a sip full of goodness.

 Yes, because chai is traditionally made with black, it's safe to say that most chai will have some level of caffeine.
 A typical cup of chai with black tea leaves will contain around half the amount of caffeine as coffee, but still more than most other types of tea.
 Even chai green tea will have caffeine, though around half as much as a traditional cup.
 Try this Chai Green Tea by Stash Tea for a robustly spiced brew.
 Or, explore the classic chai blends from the Chico Chai Collection for a range of high-quality original chai flavors.

 However, rooibos chai blends or traditional chai made only with herbs and spices are usually naturally caffeine-free.
-Try out the unique Spice Dragon Red Chai for a totally caffeine-free chai with a rooibos tea base, or this Organic Chai Rooibos Tea by Cederbos by My Red Tea.
+Try out the unique Spice Dragon Red Chai for a totally caffeine-free chai with a rooibos tea base and kick of spices, or this Organic Chai Rooibos Tea by Cederbos by My Red Tea.
 Feel free to sip these specially crafted caffeine-free blends before bed or throughout the day!

 HOW TO STORE CHAI